-Harrogate Borough Council has unanimously agreed to increase council tax by more than 2 per cent to battle reducing Government grants.
+Harrogate Borough Council has unanimously agreed to increase council tax by more than 2 per cent for the first time in seven years.

 He said: "Harrogate has not been immune to cuts in central government funding, but despite this we are managing to maintain our valued frontline services.